Associated Skin Care Specialists

 Board-Certified Dermatologists located in Eden Prairie, Fridley, Maple Grove, & Coon Rapids, MN

 Nearly 7.5 million men and women deal with the uncomfortable and embarrassing symptoms of psoriasis, making it the most common skin disease in America.
 If you suffer from psoriasis symptoms like skin scales and patchy red skin, reaching out for help is crucial for relief.
-The highly experienced team of dermatologists at Associated Skin Care Specialists is ready to help at five convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, and Eden Prairie, Minnesota.
+The highly experienced team of dermatologists at Associated Skin Care Specialists is ready to help at five convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, Minneapolis, and Eden Prairie, Minnesota.
 Request an appointment online tool or call the nearest office today.

 Psoriasis is a common skin condition that develops when you make skin cells too quickly.
 The skin cells pile up on your skin.
 There are many types of psoriasis, including:

 - Plaque: most common psoriasis, causes thick red skin and silver-white scales